orest-kostiuk/home-task-graphql/README.md

 There are simple frontend and backend servers for your convience.

+Install ruby / rails first.
+I suggest using rbenv: https://github.com/rbenv/rbenv This will tell you how to install both ruby and bundle.

 Backend: A rails application you can use if you wish.
 In order to setup do the following:

 - Install dependencies